hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 let fn = { x in variadic(x) as (Int, Double, Float, String) }
 ```

-Case 3 also covers the case where the tuple lengths are mismatched; for example, matching `(Int, T..., String, Float)` against `(Int, String)` leaves you with `(T..., String, Float)` and `(String)`, which fall under the invalid Case 3 above.
+Case 3 covers the case where one of the type sequences has a pack expansion, but the other one is too short; for example, matching `(Int, T..., String, Float)` against `(Int, Float)` leaves you with `(T..., String)` vs `()`, which is invalid.

+If neither side contains a pack expansion type, Case 3 also subsumes the current behavior as implemented without this proposal, where type sequence matching always requires the two type sequences to have the same length.
+For example, when matching `(Int, String)` against `(Int, Float, String)`, we end up with `()` vs `(Float)`, which is invalid.

-To infer the substitution for `T` in the call to `variadic()` (and thus the type of the parameter `x`), the type checker matches the contextual return type `(Int, Double, Float, String)` against the declared return type `(Int, T..., String)`.
+The type checker derives the replacement type for `T` in the call to `variadic()` by matching the contextual return type `(Int, Double, Float, String)` against the declared return type `(Int, T..., String)`.
 The common prefix `Int` and common suffix `String` successfully match.
 What remains is the pack expansion type `T...` and the type sequence `Double, Float`.
 This successfully matches, deriving the substitution `T := {Double, Float}`.

-If the type sequence may contain labels, such as a tuple type, type sequence matching does not allow a pack expansion type to successfully match against a type sequence with labeled elements.
+While type sequence matching is positional, the type sequences may still contain labels if we're matching two tuple types.
+We require the labels to match exactly when dropping the common prefix and suffix, and then we only allow Case 1 and 2 to succeed if the remaining type sequences do not contain any labels.

-For example, matching `(Int, T..., String)` against `(Int, Double, x: Float, String)` fails.
+For example, matching `(x: Int, T..., z: String)` against `(x: Int, Double, y: Float, z: String)` drops the common prefix and suffix, and leaves you with the pack expansion type `T...` vs the type sequence `Double, y: Float`, which fails because `Double: y: Float` contains a label.

+However, matching `(x: Int, T..., z: String)` against `(x: Int, Double, Float, z: String)` leaves you with `T...` vs `Double, Float`, which succeeds with `T := {Double, Float}`, because the labels match exactly in the common prefix and suffix, and no labels remain once we get to Case 1 above.

-#### One-element tuples
+#### Open questions

-It is still undecided if a substitution that would produce a one-element tuple type should still be unwrapped to a single tuple element.
-For example, substituting `T := {Int}` into `(T...)`, or substituting `T := {}` into `(Int, T...)`.
-There are pros and cons to both approaches.
+It is still undecided if a substitution that would produce a one-element tuple type should instead produces the element type as a scalar, treating the tuple as if it were merely parentheses.

+For example, the following could produce either the one-element tuple `(_: Int)` or the element type `Int`:
+- Substituting `T := {Int}` into `(T...)`.
+- Substituting `T := {}` into `(Int, T...)`.

+Both approaches have pros and cons.

-One downside is that exposing one-element tuples increases the surface area of the language in service of handling a single edge case.
-One-element tuples would need to be unwrapped, with `.0` or pattern matching, in order to make use of their contents.
+One downside to exposing one-element tuples is that it increases the surface area of the language to handle this strange edge case.
+One-element tuples would need to be manually unwrapped, with `.0` or pattern matching, in order to make use of their contents.
 This unwrapping would clutter up code.

 On the other hand, automatically unwrapping one-element tuples in type substitution complicates type matching.
-If one-element tuples are unwrapped, matching a one-element tuple containing a pack expansion against a non-tuple type, for example `(T...)` against `Int`, must bind the type parameter pack to the non-tuple type, here `T := {Int}`.
-However, there is an ambiguity when matching `(T...)` against the empty tuple type `()`.
-There are two possible solutions, `T := {}` where the `T` is bound to the empty pack type, or `T := {()}` where `T` is bound to a one-element pack type containing the empty tuple.
+If a substitution that would otherwise produce a one-element tuple instead produces the element type, matching a one-element tuple containing a pack expansion against a non-tuple type would introduce an ambiguity.

+For example, while matching `(T...)` against `Int` would unambiguously bind `T := {Int}`, consider what happens if we match  `(T...)` against the empty tuple type `()`.
+There are two possible solutions, `T := {}` where the `T` is bound to the empty type pack, or `T := {()}` where `T` is bound to a one-element type pack containing the empty tuple.

 ### Member type parameter packs

-If a type parameter pack `T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `T.A` is a member type parameter pack.
-Associated type declarations themselves cannot be variadic, so the only way to form a member type parameter pack is when the base type of the member reference is a type parameter pack.
+If a type parameter pack `T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `T.A` is a valid pattern type for a pack expansion type, called a _member type parameter pack_.

-Under substitution, a member type parameter pack projects the associated type from each element of the replacement pack type.
+Under substitution, a member type parameter pack projects the associated type from each element of the replacement type pack.

 For example: